Irtiza90/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-A Simple Tic Tac Toe Game made with Python Turtle Library
+A Simple Tic Tac Toe Game made with Python and the Turtle Library

 - [x] GUI